UofT-EcoSystem/rlscope/docs/index.rst

 RL-Scope is a cross-stack profiler for deep reinforcement learning workloads.

-For a tutorial on reproducing the figures in the RL-Scope paper, see :doc:`artifacts`.
+For a tutorial on reproducing figures in the RL-Scope paper, see :doc:`artifacts`.

 For information on running the RL-Scope development docker container, see :doc:`host_config`.